AnandVetcha/HackerBox/Box17/ESP8266_Relay/README.md

 Before uploading sketch:
 - Enter WIFI ssid and password in the sketch
-- Connect IO0 pin to GND and EN pin to 3.3V and restart the board by switching off and switching on the power
+- Connect IO0 pin to GND and EN (also known as CH_PD) pin to 3.3V and restart the board by switching off and switching on the power

 After uploading the sketch:
 - Open the Serial terminal to get the IP address of the webserver.
 Visit that IP address to control the relay.